kunsjef/homeassistant/README.md

 * Nexa AN180 Plug-in ON/OFF Module

 ## TODO
-- [ ] Reconfigure hue-emulator
+- [x] Reconfigure hue-emulator
 - [ ] Add z-wave door lock
 - [ ] Bluetooth tracker on raspberry Pi
 - [ ] Facial recognition porch
 - [ ] Unlock door if both bluetooth tracker detected and facial recognition positive
-- [ ] Add Lux automation in living room.
-If lux under threshold, turn on lights and disable other light automations
+- [x] Add Lux automation in living room.
+If lux under 20, turn on lights and disable other light automations
 - [ ] TTS if front door has been open for more than 1 hour
 - [ ] Email from porch cam if movement detected when nobody home